 Mr. Wong Liang Ying holds a Bachelor's degree in Business Administration from the University of Singapore.
 Mr. Wong was with the Singapore Exchange Limited ("SGX") first as Head of Listings and then Head of China until his retirement in March 2018.
 In his role with SGX, Mr. Wong was also a member of various collaboration councils set up by Singapore with various provinces in China to promote economic trade and investment activities.
 Prior to joining SGX in April 2006, Mr. Wong was part of the senior management team at OCBC Bank.
 Before OCBC Bank, Mr. Wong was with the Schroders Group for 20 years and held senior management positions with the group in various Asian countries.
-Mr. Wong also sits on the board of Mapletree North Asia Commercial Trust Management Ltd as an Independent Non-Executive Director.
+Mr. Wong also sits on the board of Mapletree Pan Asia Commercial Trust Management Ltd as an Independent Non-Executive Director, as well as on the board of Alta Exchange Ltd as Independent Chairman.